weeniemount/googleballs-app/README.md

 <img src="balls.png" alt="google balls" width="200"/>

-google balls!! that one doodle from 2010! yeah its a desktop app
+google balls!! that one doodle from 2010! yeah its an app now

 <img alt="image" src="screenshot.png" />